CHTC/chtc-website-source/_uw-research-computing/basic-shell-commands.md

 ## Learn about the command line
 ### Why should you learn about the command line?

-If you haven't used the command line before, it might seem challenging to get started.
+If you haven't used the command line before, it may be challenging to get started.
 However, we strongly recommend learning more about the command line for multiple reasons:

 * You only need to know **a few basic commands** to submit jobs.
 * With practice, using the command line is **significantly faster and much more powerful** than using a point-and-click graphic interface.